NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 :cite:`hapke2008bidirectional`, :cite:`hapke1993opposition`.
 Custom
 values for the coefficients of these models can be passed to the program.

+Note that the albedo in the above expression is normalized, its nominal value is 1.
+The image intensity ideally equals the image exposure times albedo times reflectance, hence the image exposure absorbs any existing constant multiplier.

 It is important to note that the default Lunar-Lambertian model may not be the right choice for other planetary bodies, hence some